-Below is a verse by verse commentary on the popular teaching of the Prodigal Son found in Luke 15:11-32.
+Below is a verse by verse commentary on the popular teaching of the Prodigal Son in the bible (Luke 15:11-32).
 Please read it carefully, verify it with your own Bible and pass it on to your family and friends.
 It could make an eternal difference in the lives of some.
 Many false concepts of our day are cleared up in Jesus' teaching of the prodigal son.

 The Prodigal Son Wants His Inheritance To Leave Home

 Jesus continued: “There was a man who had two sons.
 (Luke 15:11) The younger one said to his father, ‘Father, give me my share of the estate.’
 So he divided his property between them.”
 (Luke 15:12)

 Even though it would be detrimental for the Father to give the youngest son (the Prodigal Son) his share of the property to go astray, the Father still did.
 God honors man’s free will and choice to do right or wrong.
 God will not force us to love and to be faithful to him.
 The Prodigal Son was about to wreck his life, and the loving Father let him do it.